Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/installing-php-on-your-mac.md

 ---
 layout: ../../layouts/Post.astro
-title: "Installing PHP on your Mac"
+title: 'Installing PHP on your Mac'
-metaTitle: "Installing PHP on your Mac"
+metaTitle: 'Installing PHP on your Mac'
 metaDesc: "Installing PHP on a mac used to be quite tedious but with Homebrew it's a breeze"
 image: /images/02-02-2021.jpg
 date: 2021-02-02T03:00:00.000Z